mike-ward/mike-ward.github.io/_posts/2009-08-02-silverlight-3-silently-installed-by-windows-update-service.md

 ---
 layout: post
-title:  Silverlight 3 Silently Installed by Windows Update Service
+title: 'Silverlight 3 Silently Installed by Windows Update Service'
 ---
 I logged into my laptop this morning and noticed the little tray icon that indicates Windows Update ran.
 Checking the install history I found this: